cloud-marcel/Operationalizing-Machine-Learning/starter_files/README.md

 ### Create and publish a pipeline
 First, a compute instance for the [Jupyter Notebook](/starter_files/aml-pipelines-with-automated-machine-learning-step.ipynb) needs to be created.
 The notebook was modified and run through the cells.
-Also for that step, the [Bankmarketing dataset](https://automlsamplenotebookdata.blob.core.windows.net/automl-sample-notebook-data/bankmarketing_train.csv) was used:
+Also for this step, the [Bankmarketing dataset](https://automlsamplenotebookdata.blob.core.windows.net/automl-sample-notebook-data/bankmarketing_train.csv) was used:

 ![Dataset](/starter_files/images/Dataset_available.png)